THE STORY

 and develops new strategies and tactics that show

-the way for many other environmental groups all over the US.
 The group reveals and demonstrates the radical democratic potential of modern Americans’ connection to the land and their environment.

 In an effort to inspire, the film highlights how far people are prepared to go – both past and present - to fight for their home, their heritage, and for justice.